The Complete Bird Perch Health Guide

 Warning Signs:

-- Thickened skin on foot pads
+- Thickened, hardened skin on foot pads

 - Visible calluses or corns